iamkhalid2/KartBattle-Arena/README.md

 ```

 ## 📝 Contributing
-We welcome contributions to KartBattle.io!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+We welcome contributions to KartBattle Arena!
+Please open an issue or pull request.

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.